spectrocloud/librarium/content/docs/06-integrations/00-portworx_operator.md

         - name: VSPHERE_INSTALL_MODE
           value: "shared"
 ```
 Note that the spec will reference a `secret` in your cluster (`px-vsphere-secret` by default), that is assumed to hold your vSphere credentials.
-You will need to create this secret, which you can do by adding an additional manifest to your cluster profile that contains the YAML for the secret.
+You will need to create this secret, which you can do by adding a manifest to your cluster profile that contains the YAML for the secret.
 For example:

 <br/>

 ```yaml